nehakdeshmukh/NehaKDeshmukh.github.io/README.md

 # Neha Deshmukh | Data Scientist
 Experienced Data Scientist with a strong math background and a passion for machine learning and deep learning.
 Skilled in predictive modeling, data processing, and machine learning algorithms.
 Proficient in Python and R and comfortable working with large datasets.
 Proven track record of delivering results-driven solutions to complex business problems.
-Looking to excel in machine learning and drive innovation in the field.

 ## Technical Skills
 - `Python` `R` `C` `C#` `SQL` `PostgreSQL` `MongoDB` `Azure-Store` `CRATE DB` `CLI` `Git`